Benefits of PVC Wainscoting & How to Install

 How to Install Trusscore Wall&CeilingBoard Horizontally as Wainscoting

 Trusscore Wall&CeilingBoard panels are available in 8-, 10-, 12-, 14-, 16-, and 20-foot lengths.
 We recommend choosing a panel the same length or longer than your wall if possible, when installing the panels horizontally to minimize offcuts.
-If your wall is longer than any of the lengths provided, you can connect the panels using H-Channel Snap-In Kit Trim (but more on that later!).
+If your wall is longer than any of the lengths provided, you can connect the panels using Snap-In H Trim (but more on that later!).

 Since the panels are 16” wide, you’ll need to install them two to three panels high on the wall depending on your desired wainscoting height.